irisbaron/vsam-express-demo/README.md

 ## Part B: Steps to Create the VSAM application
-This scenario guides you through the following steps to create your own vsam application:
+This part guides you through the following steps to create your own vsam application on z/OS:
 1. [Create an Express Project](#create-an-express-project)
 2. [Set up a Web browser](#set-up-a-web-browser)
 3. [Define Routes](#define-routes)